If you've got the time to start a day ahead, these 3D Royal Icing Halloween Bat Cupcakes are fun to make, highly customizable, and impressive!

 Set up a piping bag with a coupler and a wide round or star tip (optional), or cut the end off.

-Pipe a generous helping of frosting on each cupcake.
+Frost cupcakes with a generous swirl on top of each cupcake.
 Frosting is the best part - especially if we’re talking Swiss Meringue Buttercream!

-Carefully stick each pair of wings into the frosting of a cupcake.
+Carefully stick each pair of wings into the frosting top of the cupcakes.

-If you're still considering ideas for Halloween, be sure to check out my:
+If you're still considering ideas for spooky Halloween recipes and other ideas, be sure to check out my:

 Bloody Eyeball Halloween Punch